KilDesu/brefer/readme.md

 - You have to use a preprocessor
 - Some rare edge cases might induce bugs, especially when deep nested functions are involved
-- Even if you want to use the Vite plugin alone, you still have to put `breferPreprocess` in your Svelte config for the linter to understand

 ## Contribute

 If you like the concept and want to contribute, feel free to open an issue or a pull request.
-Also, if you have any idea to improve or extend the syntax, I'm all ears!
+Also, if you have any idea to improve or extend the syntax, I'm all ears (you can contact me on discord @kildesu)!